Do you dream of being a developer?

 “I left my job to pursue a career in the IT industry.
 I had no time to waste, and Telerik Academy is the fastest and most effective way to become a developer.
 My friends who have vast experience in programming strongly recommended Telerik Academy.
 When you know that you are entering an important battle, you take your biggest weapon with you.
 That’s why I chose Telerik Academy,“ Stanimir Kolev, a Telerik Academy Graduate.

-The whole preparation process usually takes around 2 months.
+The whole preparation process usually takes around 2 months or less.
 During this time, we organize Early Bird exams for the candidates who already have some experience.

 Alright, you are now ready for the entrance exam!